jingwenhuang96/certified-aws-developer-associate-notes/1-aws-fundamentals/iam.md

 # IAM: Identity and Access Management

+- MFA: setup virtial MFA device, such as Google Authenticator.

 When accessing AWS, the root account should **never** be used.
 Users must be created with the proper permissions.
 IAM is central to AWS.
-- Users: A physical perso
+- Users: A physical person;
 - Groups: Functions (admin, devops) Teams (engineering, design) which contain a group of users under one set of permissions.
 - Roles: Internal usage within AWS resources;
 - Policies (JSON documents): Defines what each of the above can and cannot do.  **Note**: IAM has predefined managed policies.